HEADLESS

 Falling out of love with Instagram

-I am finding more and more reasons to loathe Instagram rather than love it like I once did.
+The feelings I have towards Instagram have drastically changed.
 Is it time to cut ties or can the relationship be reshaped into something worth saving?

 -